tushargupta1109/travel_router/README.md

   - **Home Page**

-    - It shows list and map of places and a header containing various buttons
+    - It shows list of places,map and a header containing various buttons

-  - **SignIn Page**
+  - **Favourites**

-    - Sign in with Google button.
+    - Show all our Favourites which we have added.

 ## **Starting the Dev Server**